The Grenadine check-in app

 How it works

-Once logged in, choose the action that you want to carry out and start scanning ticket QR code, name badge QR code QR codes from Grenadine or manually search people in the database.
+Once logged in, choose the action that you want to carry out (check-in into event or check-in into a session) and start scanning tickets or badges QR codes.

-Don’t forget to sync when you’re done scanning.
-If you’re scanning without a Wi-Fi connection, the check ins and check outs are queued up on your phone, you have to manually sync your device with our servers.
+If you’re scanning without a Wi-Fi connection, the check-ins are queued up on your phone, you will then have to manually sync your device with our servers by clicking on any refresh icon in the app.
 If you have an active Wi-Fi connection, this should not be an issue, your scans should be immediately synced with our servers.
+If for some reason your app is not able to communicate with our servers, you can export the scan data manually by going to the “More” menu, clicking on “Local scan data”, clicking on the share icon in the top right corner and sending us the generated text at email@example.com.

-If you want to let other staff members use the check-in app, without sharing your personal login information, you can create login credentials for whoever requires them.
-Simply go to and add as many users as needed to the checkin role only.
+If you want to let other staff members use this app, without sharing your personal login information, you can create login credentials for whoever requires them.
+Simply go to and add as many users as needed to the checkin role.

 Tips and tricks